-The Raising Pets and Kids Panel of the Purina #BetterWithPet Summit featured Jayne Vitale who is the program director for North Shore Animal League America, Stasha Becker who is a professional photographer with a seven year old son and husband in the Navy, Ilana Resiner who is the owner of Riser Veterinary Behavior and Consulting Services, and Charley Bednarsh who is the Director of Children’s Services, Brooklyn Family Justice Center, and the owner of a Labradoodle named Paz who is a therapy dog.
+The Raising Pets and Kids Panel of the Purina #BetterWithPet Summit featured Jayne Vitale who is the program director for North Shore Animal League America, Stasha Becker who is a professional photographer with a seven year old son and husband in the Navy, Ilana Reisner who is the owner of Riser Veterinary Behavior and Consulting Services, and Charley Bednarsh who is the Director of Children’s Services, Brooklyn Family Justice Center, and the owner of a Labradoodle named Paz who is a therapy dog.

 How Pets Contribute to

-During the summit it was suggested that I have James read to Mr. Cooper because he doesn’t judge.
-We’ve moved a dog bed into James’ room so they can read together each night and he actually looks forward to it!
+During the summit it was suggested that I have him read to Mr. Cooper because he doesn’t judge.
+We’ve moved a dog bed into my son’s room so they can read together each night.
+He actually looks forward to it!
 Seriously!

-Charley and her Labradoodle Paz work with troubled families and kids.
+Charley and her Labradoodle Paz, work with troubled families and kids.
 Paz has this instinct to know when a child needs consoled or when space is needed, and even has a way of calming children down so thy can talk about very troubling situations.